 Given the importance of anticipatory stress for physical and physiological health, especially for individuals from racial/ethnic minorities that experience high daily stress burdens, the current study examined the emotions and mental health of Latino young adults close to the U.S.-Mexico border before, during, and after the election.
 To do this, we used a daily diary approach to repeatedly measure affect and symptoms of anxiety and depression every day for the two weeks surrounding the election.
-Daily diary and other ecological momentary assessment methods are beneficial in that they allow for examination of within-person variation in outcomes over time (Ebner-Priemer & Trull, 2009; Trull & Ebner-Priemer, 2013).
-Through quantitative measurement of outcomes repeatedly across two weeks, we could examine linear trends of change in affect and mental health over meaningful periods of time surrounding election (e.g., separately examining trajectories before and after the election).
+Daily diary and other ecological momentary assessment methods are beneficial such that they allow for examination of within-person variation in outcomes over time (Ebner-Priemer & Trull, 2009; Trull & Ebner-Priemer, 2013).
+Through quantitative measurement of outcomes repeatedly across two weeks, we could examine linear trends of change in affect and mental health over meaningful periods of time surrounding elections (e.g., separately examining trajectories before and after the election).
 Additionally, daily diaries allow for the examination of how fluctuations in daily activities affect outcomes.
-For example, we examined how daily engagement with the news over this period of time contributed to daily outcomes, as daily engagement with politics and news, even outside of election cycles, has been conceptualized as a daily chronic stressor (Ford & Feinberg, 2020; Tang & Oh, 2020)
+For example, we examined how daily engagement with the news over this period contributed to daily outcomes, as daily engagement with politics and news, even outside of election cycles, has been conceptualized as a daily chronic stressor (Ford & Feinberg, 2020; Tang & Oh, 2020)

 Last, we examined individual differences that may exacerbate negative responses in anticipation of the election.
 The impact of a stressor is heavily dependent on one’s appraisal of the stressor (Lazarus & Folkman, 1984), which depends in part on the relevance of the stressor to one’s important commitments, goals, and values (e.g., Lash et al., 1991).
 In an exploratory fashion, we examined how factors such as nativity (i.e., whether someone was born in the U.S. or not), ethnic identity, and cultural values of familism impacted psychological outcomes in anticipation of the election.
 We hypothesized that these factors were important in determining the personal relevance of the election and thus would increase the perception of the election as a stressor and be reflected in heightened anticipatory coping, although we did not have specific hypotheses for which outcomes would be affected and which facets of each factor would influence anticipatory processes.